Infisical/node-packer/lts/doc/api/zlib.md

 the header.

 ## Class: `zlib.ZlibBase`

 <!-- YAML
 added: v0.5.8
 changes:
+  - version:
-  - version: v11.7.0
+     - v11.7.0
+     - v10.16.0
     pr-url: https://github.com/nodejs/node/pull/24939
     description: This class was renamed from `Zlib` to `ZlibBase`.
 -->

-Not exported by the `zlib` module.
+Not exported by the `node:zlib` module.
 It is documented here because it is the base class of the compressor/decompressor classes.

-This class inherits from [`stream.Transform`][], allowing `zlib` objects to be used in pipes and similar stream operations.
+This class inherits from [`stream.Transform`][], allowing `node:zlib` objects to be used in pipes and similar stream operations.

 ### `zlib.bytesRead`

 <!-- YAML
 added: v8.1.0
 deprecated: v10.0.0